 The trick that the caterpillar has figured out - the thing it can do that no other creature can do - is actually part of its DNA.
 And we’re not talking about its amazing appetite, although that's critical.

-Fun fact - if a 7-pound newborn baby were a caterpillar, it would eat 1,400 pounds of formula in just two weeks.
+DID YOU KNOW?
+If a 7-pound newborn baby were a caterpillar, it would eat 1,400 pounds of formula in just two weeks!

-Today’s organizations are equally hungry.
+Today’s organizations are equally hungry (for data).
 We’re creating and storing data at exponential rates.
 And locked away in that data is the insight required to innovate and gain competitive advantage.

 Now, you may know that inside its cocoon, which is called a chrysalis, a caterpillar basically melts into a gooey caterpillar soup.
 And it's at this point that nature magic transforms the goo into a butterfly.
 That's the process our data needs – chrysalization.

 Gaining insight from our massive data stores is just as difficult to get as a butterfly from a caterpillar without chrysalization.

 The Potential for Transformation - There All Along